jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 Who this section applies to
 (1) This section applies to a company or person that is required by section FE 5(1D) to apportion its interest expenditure for an income year under this section.
 Formula
-(2) The company or person is treated under section CH 9 (Interest apportionment: excess debt entity) as deriving from New Zealand in the income year an amount of income calculated for the income year using the formula—net interest×NZ group ratio − threshold ratioNZ group ratio.
+(2) The company or person is treated under section CH 9 (Interest apportionment: excess debt entity) as deriving from New Zealand in the income year an amount of income calculated for the income year using the formula—net interest ×NZ group ratio − threshold ratioNZ group ratio.
 Definition of items in formula
 (3) In the formula,—
   (a) net interest is the deductions for interest allowed to the company or person under sections DB 6 to DB 9 (which relate to deductions for interest) from a financial arrangement providing funds to the company or person, reduced by the income of the company or person from a financial arrangement on arm's-length terms providing funds to a person who meets the requirements of section FE 13(3):